exanpe/exa-grails-plugins/exa-datatables/README.md

 #### Simple case

-In the following case, we show the simplest way to use Datatable tag.
+In the following sample, we show the simplest way to use `datatable` tag.
 DataTable is displayed with default settings: filtering, ordering, paging and table infos.

 `DemoController.groovy`